Blackfireoff/gamedev/README.md

 # gamedev
-This is a repositoy for a 1D game
+This is a repository for a 1D game